-- 1) Walk around your lift truck and take note of obvious damage that may have been caused by operation during the last shift. - 2) Check that all capacity, safety, and warning plates or decals are attached and legible. - 3) Check that the battery is installed and secured in position correctly.
-Check battery connector for safe condition. - 4) Lock for any external leakage around drive axle. - 5) Check for hydraulic oil leaks and loose fittings.
+- 1) Walk around your lift truck and take note of obvious damage that may have been caused by operation during the last shift. - 2) Check that all capacity, safety, and warning plates or decals are attached and legible. - Check that the battery is installed and secured in position correctly.
+Check that the battery stopper is installed properly to restrict the battery displacement horizontally and vertically including overturn as right the picture.
+Check the battery connector for safe condition.

+- 4) Lock for any external leakage around drive axle. - 5) Check for hydraulic oil leaks and loose fittings.

-▲ Do not use bare hands to check.
+A Do not use bare hands to check.
 Oil may be hot or under pressure.